-If you're hiring a professional company, it may cost anywhere $1,500 to $2,500.
-If you decide to do it yourself, you can expect to spend $400 - $500 on materials such as dirt, compost, and tools for leveling small to medium size backyard.
+If you’re hiring a professional company, it may cost anywhere from $1,500 to $2,500.
+If you decide to do it yourself, you can expect to spend $400 – $500 on materials such as dirt, compost, and tools for leveling small to medium size backyards.

 Can you regrade the yard yourself?

 Your ability to do successful land grading depends on your experience and the tools available to you.
 If you’re a DIY landscaper who understands how grading works, you can regrade it yourself.

 Before you get started, it’s vital to know the difference between leveling and yard grading.

 Leveling your backyard helps you flatten the lawn surface so there are no bumps or low-level depression on the ground.
 While grading involves carefully sloping down the ground away from the home foundation or retaining wall to allow the water to drain away from the property.

 The primary purpose of grading is to prevent your home from getting waterlogged in case of heavy rain and protect the foundation and basement from excess moisture.

 You need to have leveling tools to help you measure the high and low points around your home.
 If you’re comfortable and have the necessary tools, you can regrade smaller areas.

 To get started, you need to first identify the high and low points around your home.
 Some people also call it “Rise” and “Run” sections of your home.